nickrallison/obsidian-driver/README.md

 	- [ ] Creating New Files
 	- [ ] Modifying the current File
 	- [ ] Appending to the current File
-- [ ] Using Embeddings
+- [x] Using Embeddings
+	- [x] Nearest N Files
+	- [x] All Files closer than threshold

 **Planned optimizations include:**
-- [ ] File Caching on load
+- [x] File Caching on load
+	- [x] Using Cached Files to not repeat embeddings

 **Some more advanced functionality is also planned but not implemented as of now like:**
-- [ ] Finding Similar Notes with embeddings
+- [x] Finding Similar Notes with embeddings
 - [ ] Merging Similar Notes found via embeddings
 - [ ] Prompt structs for OpenAI API customization
+	- [ ] Either do action
+ 	- [ ] Or print the simplified prompt
 - [ ] Transcribing different information formats like the following into markdown:
 	- [ ] Files
 		- [ ] Text Files (duh)